What socio-environmental factors are driving marine transgression and coastal squeeze?

-How is climate change influencing the population dynamics of tidal marsh birds?
+How is climate change influencing the population dynamics of tidal marsh specialists?

 Understanding the influence of extreme flooding events